davidji99/terraform-provider-herokux/README.md

 Regardless of the aforementioned guideline, please feel free to submit contributions.
 The provider's maintainer(s) will initiate a discussion regarding resource placement if deemed necessary.

-Please also view the `CONTRIBUTING.md` file for the general policy.
+Please also view the `CONTRIBUTING.md` file for the general contribution policy.

 ## Development